Cyclic Linked List – Python function to find the node at the start of the loop

 Here’s two classic birthday puzzles:

-Like a lot of these problems, it’s easier to first find the chances of the proposition not happening – that is of not finding a shared birthday.
+Like a lot of these kinds of problems, it can be easier to first find the chances of the proposition not happening.
+In this case, finding the chances of not finding a shared birthday.

-For this problem, I like to imagine that I have a bunch of 365-card decks.
+I have a tendency to think of card decks in these situation – so in this case I think of having a bunch of 365-card decks.
 I deal one card from each deck.
 What are the chances that I haven’t dealt the same card after after dealing from r decks?
-You can see that this is a good analogy for our problem.
+You can see that this is an analogy for our problem.
 Looking back at the previous post on dealing a perfect hand may be a good primer for what follows.

 = 365 * 364 * … * (365-r+1)